Arnold Diffusion in Multi-Dimensional Convex Billiards: Billiard Trajectories Near the Boundary

-is constant along trajectories.
+which implies that $z = C \kappa (x,w)^{- \frac{4}{3}}$ for some positive constant $C$.
+Therefore the quantity $y$ defined by \eqref{eq_defofintegralofvfz} is constant along trajectories.
 Since $z = y^{-1} \kappa (x,w)^{- \frac{4}{3}}$ it is bounded along trajectories, and bounded away from 0 for strictly positive $y$.
 It follows that the vector field $Z$ follows the geodesics on $\Gamma$ at a fluctuating speed that is bounded away from 0.
 Therefore $\bar{A}_*$ as defined in \eqref{eq_nhicdef} is a normally hyperbolic invariant manifold for $Z$.

 Notice that every point $(q, y) \in \bar{A}_*$ is periodic with minimal period $l = l(y)$ depending only on $y$.
 We have

 where